micaKohl/web-build/README.md

 3. Update the website as progress in made on personal CS projects and teaching portfolio throughout summer and fall

 TODO:
-[X] Create repo and link in Bootstrap to CSS
+-[X] Create repo and link in Bootstrap to CSS
-[] Determine content and flow of website
+-[] Determine content and flow of website
-[] Build basic html files for needed pages
+-[] Build basic html files for needed pages
-[] Build header and navigation in HTML
+-[] Build header and navigation in HTML
-[] Style header in CSS
+-[] Style header in CSS
-[] Bulid footer
+-[] Bulid footer
-[] Stye footer in CSS
+-[] Stye footer in CSS
-[] Build out home page with content place holders
+-[] Build out home page with content place holders
-[] Link in content
+-[] Link in content
-[] Style home page in CSS
+-[] Style home page in CSS
-[] Build out subsequent pages as content is added and linked to [] Add descriptors for content
+-[] Build out subsequent pages as content is added and linked to -[] Add descriptors for content
-[] Check flow on desktop and mobile
+-[] Check flow on desktop and mobile
-[] Clean up padding and margins in CSS
+-[] Clean up padding and margins in CSS
-[] Experiment with font and color combinations in CSS [] Host on UTCS server
+-[] Experiment with font and color combinations in CSS -[] Host on UTCS server